 The 2024 Vienna marathon takes place on Sunday April 21st.
 This will be the 41st edition.

-The main race, half-marathon and relay marathon typically begin at 9am with other races normally filling slots the day before.
+The main race, half-marathon and relay marathon begin from 9am with the other races filling slots the day before.